chinpeerapat/linebot-openai-agent/README.md

 - Python 3
 - FastAPI
 - LINE Messaging API
-- Google Vertex AI (Gemini 2.0 Flash)
-- LangChain
+- OpenAI Agent framework
 - Aiohttp
 - PIL (Python Imaging Library)

 ## Setup

 1. Clone the repository to your local machine.
-2. Set up Google Cloud:
-   - Create a Google Cloud project
-   - Enable Vertex AI API
-   - Set up authentication (service account or application default credentials)

-3. Set the following environment variables:
+2. Set the following environment variables:
    - `ChannelSecret`: Your LINE channel secret
    - `ChannelAccessToken`: Your LINE channel access token
-   - `GOOGLE_PROJECT_ID`: Your Google Cloud Project ID
-   - `GOOGLE_LOCATION`: Google Cloud region (default: us-central1)
-   - Optional: `GOOGLE_APPLICATION_CREDENTIALS`: Path to service account key file (if running locally)
+   - `EXAMPLE_BASE_URL`: Your OpenAI compatible API base URL
+   - `EXAMPLE_API_KEY`: Your OpenAI compatible API key
+   - `EXAMPLE_MODEL_NAME`: The model name to use with the API (e.g., "gpt-4")

-4. Install the required dependencies:
+3. Install the required dependencies:

    ```
    pip install -r requirements.txt
    ```

-5. Start the FastAPI server:
+4. Start the FastAPI server:

    ```
    uvicorn main:app --reload
    ```

-6. Set up your LINE bot webhook URL to point to your server's endpoint.
+5. Set up your LINE bot webhook URL to point to your server's endpoint.

 ## Usage

 ### Text Processing

-Send any text message to the LINE bot, and it will use Vertex AI's Gemini model to generate a response in Traditional Chinese.
+Send any text message to the LINE bot, and it will use the OpenAI Agent to generate a response in Traditional Chinese.

-### Image Processing
+### Available Tools

-Send an image to the bot, and it will analyze and describe the image with scientific detail in Traditional Chinese.
+The bot has access to the following function tools:

+- `get_weather`: Get weather information for a specified city
+- `translate_to_chinese`: Translate text to Traditional Chinese

 ## Deployment Options